rubensworks/article-privacy-decentralized/content/framework.md

 </figure>
 </font>

-#### Query Execution Over Privacy-Preserving Summaries.
+### Query Execution Over Privacy-Preserving Summaries

-[](#figure-query-execution) shows an example of how this source selection algorithm can be used in client-side query engines.
+[](#figure-query-execution) shows an example of how our privacy preserving summaries can be used in client-side query engines.
-The presented algorithm should be seen as a basis for federated querying over decentralized environments with private data, where there is a single aggregator, and all sources we want to query over are considered by the aggregator.
+The presented high level architecture should be seen as a basis for federated querying over decentralized environments with private data, where there is a single aggregator, and all sources we want to query over are considered by the aggregator.
 In practise, multiple aggregators can exist, they may apply to overlapping sources, and some sources may not be aggregated at all.